Adding Users

 On Windows systems, you may also reload the configuration by using the "Services" administrative tool to restart the "ServeDat" service.

-On Unix systems, you may reload the configuration by sending the HUP signal to the servedat process.
+On Unix systems, including macOS, you may reload the configuration by sending the HUP signal to the servedat process.
 On most systems, this can be accomplished by typing "sudo killall -HUP servedat".

 More Information